 Ease Of Access

-Some backpacks will include hip a belt and sternum straps that make it easy for you to reach in your bag.
+Some backpacks will include hip a belt and sternum strap that make it easy for you to reach in your bag.
 You want a backpack that is as easy to access as it is to take off or detach.
+This is helpful when it comes to balancing the weight of your survival pack as well.

 In case of an emergency where you need to get out of dodge; you want to be able to just completely ditch the bag and run.